IBMDeveloperBNL/hlfabric-lab/README.md

 }
 ```

 It is our job to implement the business service in a meaningful way.
-This is done in Part 4 of this pattern, but first we have to develop the smart contract.
+This is done in [Part 4](#4-connecting-all-parts) of this pattern, but first we have to develop the smart contract.

 ## 3. Build the Smart Contract

 Typically, business rules that need to be executed --- before a transaction can be recorded on the blockchain --- are captured in a so-called smart contract, also referred to as chaincode in Hyperledger Fabric.
 As this is an important part of our application, it is good to get familiar with the basics of smart contract development in Hyperledger Fabric.

 For this, we will follow the beginner tutorial that is part of the IBM Blockchain extension in Visual Code.
-After you completed the tutorial you should have a better understanding of how to develop and debug smart contracts as well as of how to deploy them to your network.
+After you completed the tutorial you should have a better understanding of how to develop and debug smart contracts, as well as of how to deploy them to your local HyperLedger Fabric network.
 The IBM blockchain extension itself is built to provide developers an integrated workflow for building blockchain applictions.

 To get started with the tutorial, click on the Visual Code launcher (1) in your VirtualBox image.